-Effects pedals are what you use to create really cool sounds with the guitar.
+Guitar pedals are what you use to create really cool sounds with the guitar.
 And when it comes to Rock Guitar it’s actually encouraged.
-Now as you can see from the picture that they are little stomp boxes (guitar lingo) that you press with your feet to add color to your sound while your “rocking out” and having fun!
+Now as you can see from the picture that they are little stompboxes (guitar lingo) that you press with your feet to add color to your sound while your “rocking out” and having fun!

-The art of effects pedals is that you can use them to add a wide variety of color to your playing.
+The art of guitar pedals is that you can use them to add a wide variety of color to your playing.
 From cool distortion to echo to watery chorus sounds.
-You can here these effects in many rock songs you here on the radio.
-You can choose to use these individually one at a time, or you can use multiple ones in a chain like the picture above.
+You can hear these effects in many rock songs you hear on the radio.
+You can choose to use these individually one at a time, or you can use multiple ones in a chain-like shown in the picture above.